dainiusjocas/blog/content/post/ingest_pipeline_kafka_connect/index.md

 ```
 Note, that for indexing not to fail, we should create the Elasticsearch ingest pipeline[^2] **before** setting up the index template.

-That is it, now when Kafka Connect will create a new daily index the Elasticsearch ingest pipeline is going to be applied to every document.
+That is it, now when Kafka Connect will create a new daily index the Elasticsearch ingest pipeline is going to be applied to every document without any issues, for free, and in no time.

-Also, there is an index setting called `index.final_pipeline` that if specified is going to be executed after all other pipelines.

 ### Bonus

 One thing to note is that only one pipeline can be specified for `index.default_pipeline` which might sound a bit limiting.
 A clever trick to overcome that limitation is to use a series of [pipeline processors](https://www.elastic.co/guide/en/elasticsearch/reference/current/pipeline-processor.html) that can invoke other pipelines in the specified order, i.e. pipeline of pipelines.

+Also, there is an index setting called `index.final_pipeline` that if specified is going to be executed after all other pipelines.

 Testing pipelines can be done using the [`_simulate` API](https://www.elastic.co/guide/en/elasticsearch/reference/master/simulate-pipeline-api.html).